SNAP Benefits in Mississippi: How to Apply and Qualify

 How to Apply for SNAP Benefits in Mississippi

-You can apply for SNAP benefits in Mississippi online, in person at a local office, or by mailing in an application.
+You can apply for SNAP benefits in Mississippi through several methods: online, in-person at a local office, or by mail.

 How to Contact EBT Customer Service in Mississippi